safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 ); // owner2 EIP-712 typed data signature (default)
 ```

-In this snippet we are adding the signature for `owner1`, then we are connecting the `owner2` and signing again to add the second signature
+In this snippet, we add the signature for `owner1`.
+Then, we use the `connect()` method to connect the `owner2` adapter and sign again to add the second signature.

-If we explore at this point the `safeTx` object we should see something like this:
+If we examine the `safeTx` object at this point, we should observe something similar to the following:

 ```json
 EthSafeTransaction {